What do I have to do when crossing the Mexican border?

 - Insecticide (Endrin or Mendrin or Nendrin or Hexadrin)

 - Insecticide (Leptophos)

 - Medication prepared with acetyl morphine or of its salts or derivatives

 - Goods that have been declared as archaeological monuments by the Secretariat of Public Education

-For effects of the Customs Law, the import or export of prohibited merchandises is causal so that the customs authorities come to a precautionary detrain from said merchandises and the means of transport.
-Likewise, it constitutes an infraction related to the import or exports of this type of merchandise and is sanctioned with a fine: Therefore, these merchandises happen to be property of the Federal State, regardless of the penal sanctions establishes by the Penal Code.
+For effects of the Customs Law, the import or export of prohibited merchandise is causal so that the customs authorities come to a precautionary detrain from said merchandise and the means of transport.
+Likewise, it constitutes an infraction related to the import or export of this type of merchandise and is sanctioned with a fine: Therefore, these merchandise happen to be property of the Federal State, regardless of the penal sanctions established by the Penal Code.